GiveProtocol/give-protocol-docs/help-center/faq/index.md

 - GLMR
 - Others to come

-### Can I get a tax receipt?
+### Can I get a Receipt?

 Yes!
 Eligible donations receive automatic tax receipts:

 - Generated automatically after donation confirmation
 - Sent to your registered email
-- Available in your account dashboard
+- Also available in your account dashboard
 - IRS-compliant for US donors
-- International tax receipts available
+- Donations made directly to other organizations are not receipted by Give Protocol.
+Contact information is provided on each organizations profile for outreach.

 ### What are the minimum and maximum donation amounts?

 - **Minimum**: $1 USD equivalent
 - **Maximum**: No upper limit
-- Note: Large donations may require additional verification

 ### How can I track my donation?